ccdf846153/starter-hugo-research-group/content/tour/index.md

       # Choose single or dual column layout
       columns: '1'
   - block: portfolio

-    id: projects
+    # This file represents a page section.
+    headless: true

+    # Order that this section appears on the page.
+    weight: 20

+    title: ''
+    subtitle: ''

     content:
-      title: Projects
-      subtitle: My subtitle
-      filters:
-        # Folders to display content from
+      # Page type to display.
+E.g. project.
-        folders:
-          - post
+      page_type: post

-        # Only show content with these tags
-        tags: []
-        # Exclude content with these tags
-        exclude_tags: []
-        # Which Hugo page kinds to show (https://gohugo.io/templates/section-templates/#page-kinds)
-        kinds:
-          - page
-      # Field to sort by, such as Date or Title
-      sort_by: 'Date'
-      sort_ascending: false
-      # Default portfolio filter button
-      # 0 corresponds to the first button below and so on
+      # Default filter index (e.g. 0 corresponds to the first `filter_button` instance below).
-      # For example, 0 will default to showing all content as the first button below shows content with *any* tag
-      default_button_index: 0
+      filter_default: 0

-      # Filter button toolbar (optional).
+      # Filter toolbar (optional).
-      # Add or remove as many buttons as you like.
+      # Add or remove as many filters (`filter_button` instances) as you like.
-      # To show all content, set `tag` to "*".
+      # To show all items, set `tag` to "*".
       # To filter by a specific tag, set `tag` to an existing tag name.
-      # To remove the button toolbar, delete the entire `buttons` block.
+      # To remove the toolbar, delete the entire `filter_button` block.
-      buttons:
+      filter_button:
         - name: All
           tag: '*'
-        - name: Deep Learning
+        - name: Machine Learning
+          tag: ML
+        - name: Computer Vision
-          tag: Deep Learning
+          tag: CV
-        - name: Other
+        - name: NLP
-          tag: Demo
+          tag: NLP

     design:
-      # See Page Builder docs for all section customization options.
-      # Choose how many columns the section has.
-Valid values: '1' or '2'.
       columns: '1'
-      # Choose a listing view
-      view: Masonry
+      view: masonry
-      # For Showcase view, flip alternate rows?
-      flip_alt_rows: false
+      flip_alt_rows: true
+      background: {}
       spacing: {padding: [0, 0, 0, 0]}
 ---